fokkinkniels/CSV_XML_Cleaner/README.md

 ## How to use the automatic xml cleaner

-1. open the script in a text-editor
+1. Open the script in a text-editor.
-2. scroll down and copy the month you want to download
+2. Scroll down and copy the month you want to download.
-3. fill the 'urls' variable with the month of choice
+3. Fill the 'urls' variable with the month of choice.
-4. run the script
+4. Run the script.

 <br>